 having an electro-acoustic for the stage, and a straightforward acoustic for recording to get the best of both worlds.

-Why Do You Want To Play Guitar?
+Why Do You Want To Play the Guitar?

 The final and biggest question you should be asking yourself is this.
 What is it that made you want to pick up the guitar?

 Similarly, if you buy an electric and then try to play a classical piece, the notes may all be there, but the tone won’t fit the style you’re after.
 Plus, the fingerpicking technique will be harder to achieve fluidly.
-Nothing will kill your urge to play guitar quicker than the disappointment of expecting one sound and hearing another.
+Nothing will kill your urge to play the guitar quicker than the disappointment of expecting one sound and hearing another.

 How To Decide: Acoustic Guitar vs Electric Guitar

 The best way to make this decision if you’re unsure is to go through all your playlists, albums and videos of your favourite musicians playing.
 What sounds grab you the most?
-Do you prefer intimate live-lounge style shows?
+Do you prefer intimate live-lounge-style shows?
 Big stadium rock gigs?
 Classical recitals?
 You’re bound to like some of each!
 However, making lists of different songs you’d like to play alongside what kind of guitar they’re played on will give you an idea of what kind of guitar to start with.

 Of course, there’s always my personal motto, “There’s always room for one more guitar.”
 Just because you start with an acoustic, doesn’t mean you can’t treat yourself to an electric six months down the line and open up new possibilities.
-Try to avoid being one of those people that use buying new gear as a substitute for actually practicing, but if you really do love all types of music there’s a lot to be said for owning different kinds of guitar.
+Try to avoid being one of those people that use buying new gear as a substitute for actually practising, but if you really do love all types of music there’s a lot to be said for owning different kinds of guitar.
 Perhaps use them as a reward.
 Mastered a song you struggled with for ages?
 Buy a guitar to celebrate!
 Joined a band?
 Buy a backup guitar for on-stage incidents!

 Did this article help you make a decision?
 Tell us what you bought in the comments.
 If you started on a particular type of guitar, tell us what led you to that decision and how it worked out for you!
 Also, check out our article on how to tune a guitar to get you started.